Where to go in Harvard Square

 This independent bookseller works hard to rival the larger chain stores with its varied selection of general-interest books and helpful staff, always ready to recommend a title or two.
 Students from the namesake university across the street crowd the substantial philosophy and cultural theory sections.
 Meanwhile, local bibliophiles make a beeline for the basement, where the used and remainder book shelves are packed with everything from dog-eared cookbooks to gorgeous art books, all at a hefty discount.

-Built in the 19th century, right in the middle of Harvard Square, the Brattle looks more like a barn than a movie theatre.
+Built in the 19th century, right in the middle of Harvard Square, the Brattle looks more like a barn than a movie house.
 A non-profit that’s dangled close to the edge of bankruptcy several times, the historic single-screen carries on, marching to the beat of its own eclectic programming.
-The decor isn’t fancy, but the schedule generally has something worth seeing, from Twin Peaks episodes to yearly Valentine’s Day screenings of Casablanca.
-With classic films, cartoon marathons, new documentaries, rare Japanese horror, best-of-the-year recaps and staff picks all on the roster, it’s good for open minds and omnivorous tastes.
+The decor isn’t fancy, but the schedule generally has something worth seeing; with classic films, cartoon marathons, new documentaries, rare Japanese horror, best-of-the-year recaps and staff picks all on the roster, it’s good for open minds and omnivorous tastes.

 Owned and operated by English expats, Shay's is one of the nicer bars in the area.
 Sunk a few feet below the sidewalk and sporting a handy outdoor patio, the bar attracts a lively mix of local academics, artists and die-hard regulars.
 Though many quaff from the bar's extensive beer menu, this is primarily a wine bar—and there are no spirits.